-- Student Employees (71801): This budget is allocated to PASS Department, IIC, and other departments based upon on request by Department Chairs and availability of funds. - Other Employees Tutors (71901): This budget is allocated to PASS Department & IIC Departments. - Contracted Personal Services (77101, 77102, 77103): This budget is allocated to each campus for temporary services as approved by the President.
+- Student Employees (71801): This budget is allocated to departments based upon on request by Department Chairs and availability of funds. - Other Employees Tutors (71901): This budget is allocated to PASS Department & ASC Departments. - Contracted Personal Services (77101, 77102, 77103): This budget is allocated to each campus for temporary services as approved by the President.
 Note: it is not intended to pay for temporary replacements in vacant funded positions.
 A separate object code (77109) has been created for temporary vacancy replacements and funding for these needs can be requested from your Business Manager with appropriate justification.